-The modern supermini needs to tick plenty of boxes.
-It must be small enough to cope with congested city streets, comfortable on long motorway journeys, as safe as a larger family car, and packed with the latest technology.
+The modern supermini needs to tick many boxes.
+It must be small enough to cope with tight and congested city streets, comfortable on long motorway journeys, as safe as a larger family car, and packed with the latest technology.
+All this while being cheap to buy and affordable to run.
 A case of super by name and super by nature, then?

-We’ve chosen the best 10 small cars to buy in 2024, with our choices presented in alphabetical order.
+We’ve chosen the best 10 small cars to buy in 2025, with our choices presented in no particular order.

 S line and Black Edition versions are more lavish, and it’s easy to spend nearly £35,000 on an A1 if you get carried away with the options list.
-However, the A1 is arguably at its best in its most basic form, which means it costs a little north of £23,000.
+However, the Audi A1 is arguably best in its most basic form, which means it costs around £24,500.

 We said: ‘Predictably, the interior is superb, with genuine wow-factor that’s rare in the supermini segment.
 Some of the plastics feel cheap, which makes it harder to justify the price of the more expensive versions, but gloss is added by the range of personalisation options.
 The A1 remains one of the most desirable cars in its class.’